AlexVPopov/alexvpopov.github.io/source/_posts/2013-10-31-allow-users-to-authenticate-with-username-only-using-devise-activeadmin-rails-4-and-ruby-2.markdown

 * create a new user via the admin back-end;
 * go to [`http://localhost:3000/users/sign_in`](http://localhost:3000/users/sign_in) and log in.

-Bear in mind that if you have not created a default home page containing a sign out link, you won't be able to log out by just entering [`http://localhost:3000/users/sign_out`](http://localhost:3000/users/sign_out) by default, as the sign_out route uses the `:delete` HTTP method.
+Bear in mind that if you have not created a default home page containing a sign out link, you won't be able to log out by just entering [`http://localhost:3000/users/sign_out`](http://localhost:3000/users/sign_out) by default, as the sign-out route uses the `:delete` HTTP method.
 As a temporary workaround, in the Devise initializer set `config.sign_out_via` to `:get` and in `routes.rb` change `devise_for :users` to

 ```ruby
 devise_for :users do get '/users/sign_out' => 'devise/sessions#destroy' end